constgen/neutrino-preset-koa/README.md

 ## Customizing

 By default Neutrino, and therefore this preset, creates a single **main** `index` entry point to your application, and this maps to the `index.*` file in the `src` directory.
-This preset has a limitation - it supports only a single entry point.
+This preset has a limitation – it supports only a single entry point.
 Defining 2 or more may cause it to work not properly.
 Code not imported in the hierarchy of the entry will not be output to the bundle.

-You can customize a single entry point in your `.neutrinorc.js`
+You can customize a single entry point in your `.neutrinorc.js` and override default one

 ```js
 module.exports = {